How Phil Susmann ’81 and his NUARI team are helping U.S. banks build resiliency in the face of cybergeddon

 Promotes research in language and culture and development of learning programs for improving culture and language knowledge and skills in support of international security.
 NUARI accomplishes its mission through the development of strategic alliances, partnerships, collaborations, and outreach programs with diverse public and private sector stakeholders, communities of governmental and non-governmental organizations, academic and research institutions, and business and industry associations and entities.

-NUARI is dedicated to pursuing the ideals of Norwich University founder Captain Alden Partridge to participate in the building of this nation, and builds on the university’s status as an NSA Center of Academic Excellence in Information Assurance Education.
-Learn more at NUARI.org.
+NUARI is dedicated to pursuing the ideals of Norwich University founder Capt.
+Alden Partridge to participate in the building of this nation and builds on the university’s status as an NSA Center of Academic Excellence in Information Assurance Education.
+Learn more at nuari.org.